Aider-AI/aider/docs/ctags.md

 between different parts of the system.
 To modify such code, GPT needs to understand all of these dependencies.
-And depending on the assigned coding task, it may not be obvious how to even determine which parts of the repo are relevent to the task.
+And depending on the assigned coding task, it may not be obvious how to even determine which parts of the codebase are relevent to solving the task.
-Further, assuming we can identify the correct context, it still needs to fit within GPT-4's 8k-token context window.
+Further, assuming we can identify all the needed context, we must ensure that it fits within GPT-4's 8k-token context window.

 To address this issue, `aider` has